tosdr/tosback-versions/adobe/Privacy Policy.md

 ### Does Adobe transfer my personal information across national borders?

-We may transfer your personal information across national borders to other countries in compliance with applicable laws.
+The main locations where we process your personal information are the US and India, but we also transfer personal information to all other countries in the world where our apps, and other products or services are available.
+We carry out these transfers in compliance with applicable laws – for example, by putting data transfer agreements in place to help protect your personal information.

 If you reside outside of North America, your relationship is with Adobe Ireland.
-Adobe Ireland will transfer your personal information to some organizations and individuals which are located outside the European Economic Area (EEA), United Kingdom, and Switzerland, namely the US, India, and to all other countries in the world where our apps, and other products or services are available.

-Where Adobe Ireland transfers your personal information to a country which is not within the EEA and is not subject to an adequacy decision by the EU Commission, we rely on one or more of the following legal mechanisms: Swiss-U.S. Privacy Shield, European Commission approved Standard Contractual Clauses, and your consent in certain circumstances.
+Where Adobe Ireland transfers your personal information to a country which is not within the EEA and is not subject to an adequacy decision by the EU Commission, we rely on one or more of the following legal mechanisms: European Commission approved Standard Contractual Clauses, and/or your consent in certain circumstances.
 A copy of the relevant mechanism can be provided for your review upon request, using the contact details provided at the end of this Privacy Policy.
-For more information about the certification of Adobe U.S. to the Swiss-U.S. Privacy Shield, including the scope of our certifications, please see [European/Swiss data transfers](https://www.adobe.com/privacy/eudatatransfers.html).
+For more information about how Adobe Ireland transfers European personal information, please see [Cross-border data transfers](https://www.adobe.com/privacy/eudatatransfers.html).

 The information above applies to Adobe users who are consumers.
-More information is available for our business customers that want to learn more about [European data transfers](https://www.adobe.com/privacy/eudatatransfers.html).
+More information is available for our business customers that want to learn more about [Cross-border data transfers](https://www.adobe.com/privacy/eudatatransfers.html).

 ### What rights do I have in respect of my personal information and how can I exercise these rights?